 Eliquis Lawsuit Guide

-Eliquis is a dangerous blood thinner that has no antidote, and many victims who suffered an internal bleeding decided to seek justice by filing a lawsuit.
+Eliquis is a dangerous blood thinner that has no antidote, and many of the victims who suffered from internal bleedings decided to seek justice by filing a lawsuit.
 The manufacturers Pfizer and Bristol-Myers are accused of misconduct during the clinical trial that allegedly proved the medication’s superiority over its counterparts.
-Patients who were never adequately warned about the risk of uncontrollable bleeding knew too late that Eliquis had no reversal agent.
-Lawyers argue that the pharmaceutical companies released to the market a drug they knew to be dangerous due to its blatant similarity to the other controversial NOACs.
+Lawyers argue that the pharmaceutical companies released to the market a drug they knew to be dangerous due to its blatant similarity to the other controversial NOACs that have been targeted by thousands of litigations

 *Please seek the advice of a healthcare provider before discontinuing the use of this medication.